 Power came to CBS Sports Network from Major League Baseball Productions, where she was Vice President of Operations.
 In that role, she managed the day-to-day operations of the production unit, served as the operations liaison with all 30 MLB teams, managed the footage and licensing department and oversaw the build out of MLB Production’s 25,000 square-foot, multi-level production facility in Chelsea Market in New York City.

 Prior to that, Power was Vice President, Operations for Classic Sports Network (ESPN Classic).
 As the first employee hired in the Operations department, she was responsible for building the Operations and Engineering department that launched Classic Sports Network.
 Power also worked at Showtime Networks as a Production Manager in Operations and at NBC Sports.
 In addition, she served as a Production Manager for a variety of major events including the XXVI Olympic Summer Games in Atlanta, Ga., the Three Tenors in Concert in Los Angeles, Calif. and Pavarotti in the Park, in Central Park in New York City.

 Power is an Executive Board Member of Sports Video Group and is a member of the National Association of Professional Women.
+In 2019, she received a Cynopsis Top Women in Sports Award.
 She graduated from Farmingdale State College with a B.A. in Business Management.
 Power currently resides in Garden City, N.Y. with her husband and son.

 * * * * *